GSA-TTS/identity-site/content/_landing/new_user_interface._en.md

 ## Better guidance through identity verification

 A new progress indicator is designed to help people understand where they are in the identity verification process.
-Updated instructions and visual explanations also make it easier to compare and select multifactor authentication methods.
+Updated instructions and visual explanations also make it easier to compare and select multi-factor authentication methods.

 ![The updated identity verification screen with a progress indicator showing where the user is in the verification process.](/assets/img/better-guidance-ui.png){: .display-block .margin-x-auto}